-We did our own investigation and we have come up with conclusions of our own and some theories we believe could support our claim.
+We did our investigation and have come up with conclusions of our own and some theories we believe could support our claim.

-The time when it is the hottest or coldest in the area largely depends on the location and the season.
-The heat and light from the sun takes time to reach the earth and the shape of the earth also determines how near or far you are from the sun’s reach.
-This analogy can also be applied to the temperature changes of the earth.
+The time when it is the hottest or coldest area largely depends on the location and the season.
+The heat and light from the sun take time to reach the Earth, and the Earth’s shape also determines how near or far you are from the sun’s reach.
+This analogy can also be applied to the temperature changes of the Earth.

-So during this season, the hottest time of the day would be early in the morning.
+So during this season, the hottest time of the day is early in the morning.
 The coldest front is later in the afternoon.
-Geographic location plays a huge role in figuring out what time during the day your area has the highest temperature.
+Geographic location plays a huge role in determining when your area has the highest temperature during the day.

 The hottest time of the day